Introduction

 Additional Release Candidates

-Sometimes additional release candidate versions are needed, in that case, the follow process should be used.
-This process is designed to (1) ensures fixes are made on both the release and the trunk branch and (2) avoids the need to stop development efforts on the trunk branch.
+Sometimes fixes or additional changes need to be added to a release candidate version.
+In that case we want to ensure fixes are made on both the release and the trunk branch, without stopping development efforts on the trunk branch.

 - Make the fixes on